 Kareem Nelson was born in Harlem New York to Charisse Jackson & Michael Nelson.
 Raised as an only child by his mother, Kareem was a bright student and exceptionally talented in the sports of boxing and football.
-As a teenager in the late 80’s, he witnessed the traumatic effects of the crack epidemic on his neighborhood and soon found himself involved in the drug game.
+As a teenager in the late 80’s, he witnessed the traumatic effects of the crack epidemic on his neighborhood and soon found himself involved in the streets.

 After his release from prison, Kareem was determined to change his life for the better.
 In 2013 he founded Wheelchairs Against Guns to teach inner city kids positive ways to deal with the bullying, gangs, and gun violence they are exposed to in their neighborhoods.

 In a recent interview on New York radio station, Hot 97, Kareem explained to Lisa Evers, “I started Wheelchairs Against Guns with the goal of saving our inner city youth from experiencing the same fate I have.
 WAG is able to give these kids real world solutions to the problems they face in their neighborhoods because we’ve already been there.”

 Senior Member – Luis Lopez

 Luis Lopez was born in Brooklyn New York and raised in a single parent household by his mother.
 By his own account, Luis says he didn’t get the proper guidance as a child, so attending school wasn’t important to him.
 At the young age of 12, Luis turned to the streets.